Sándor Zámbó

 Sándor Zámbó (born 10 October 1944 in Újpest, Hungary) is a former Hungarian footballer.
 He spent all of his professional career at Újpesti Dózsa from 1963 to 1980.

-He played 33 games and scored 3 goals for the Hungary national football team, and is most famous for his participation in Hungarian UEFA Euro 1972 team.
+He played 33 matches and scored 3 goals for the Hungary national team, and is most famous for his participation in Hungarian UEFA Euro 1972 team.

 Zámbó won 9 Hungarian championship titles with Újpest and played in the Inter-Cities Fairs Cup Final in 1969.